neo-project/docs/docs/en-us/reference/rpc/latest-version/api/getblockhash.md

 ﻿# getblockhash Method

-Return the hash value of the corresponding block based on the specified index.
+Returns the hash value of the corresponding block based on the specified index.

 ```json
 {